verified-optimization/CvxLean/README.md

 Our main contribution is a verified version of the [disciplined convex programming (DCP)](https://web.stanford.edu/~boyd/papers/disc_cvx_prog.html) canonization algorithm.

+Link to docs here.

+Summary of main features.

 ## Installation

 You will need to install Lean 4 and MOSEK following these steps:
 1. Set up Lean 4 (see [these instructions](https://leanprover.github.io/lean4/doc/setup.html)).
 The easiest way is to use the `elan` version manager.
 2. If you're using VSCode, install the [Lean 4 extension](https://marketplace.visualstudio.com/items?itemName=leanprover.lean4).
-3. Download [MOSEK 10.0.12(BETA)](https://www.mosek.com/downloads/10.0.12/) and ensure that the `mosek` binary is available on your PATH.
+3. Download [MOSEK 10.0.12(BETA)](https://www.mosek.com/downloads/10.0.12/) and ensure that the `mosek` binary is available on your `$PATH`.
+To avoid any issues with this, we recommend also adding it to `CvxLean/Command/Solve/Mosek/Path.lean`.
 4. Obtain a [MOSEK license](https://www.mosek.com/license/request/?i=trl) and place it in your home directory, i.e. `$HOME/mosek/mosek.lic`.

 Finally, go into the top `CvxLean` directory and run: